kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 ### Setting up persistent volumes

-If you used [above script](#katib-install) to deploy Katib, you can skip this step.
+If you used the [above script](#katib-install) to deploy Katib, you can skip this step.
 This script deploys PVC and PV on your cluster.

 You can skip this step if you're using Kubeflow on Google Kubernetes Engine (GKE) or if your Kubernetes cluster includes a StorageClass for dynamic volume